Supramolecular chemistry: Applications

-Materials technology

-Supramolecular chemistry has found many applications, in particular molecular self-assembly processes have been applied to the development of new materials.
-Large structures can be readily accessed using bottom-up synthesis as they are composed of small molecules requiring fewer steps to synthesize.
-Thus most of the bottom-up approaches to nanotechnology are based on supramolecular chemistry.
-This approach is applied in the synthesis of metallogels, one-dimensional nanostructured materials formed from low molecular weight gelators and metal ions.
-Many smart materials are based on molecular recognition.
+Supramolecular chemistry per se has found few applications, but underpins some useful phenomena.

 Catalysis

-A major application of supramolecular chemistry is the design and understanding of catalysts and catalysis.
+The concepts of supramolecular chemistry can inspire the design of catalyst.
 Non-covalent interactions influence the binding reactants.

 Medicine

-Design based on supramolecular chemistry has led to numerous applications in the creation of functional biomaterials and therapeutics.
+Design based on supramolecular chemistry has inspired the design of functional biomaterials and therapeutics.
 Supramolecular biomaterials afford a number of modular and generalizable platforms with tunable mechanical, chemical and biological properties.
 These include systems based on supramolecular assembly of peptides, host–guest macrocycles, high-affinity hydrogen bonding, and metal–ligand interactions.

 A supramolecular approach has been used extensively to create artificial ion channels for the transport of sodium and potassium ions into and out of cells.

-Supramolecular chemistry is also important to the development of new pharmaceutical therapies by understanding the interactions at a drug binding site.
-The area of drug delivery has also made critical advances as a result of supramolecular chemistry providing encapsulation and targeted release mechanisms.
+Supramolecular interactions influence drug-target binding.
+In the area of drug delivery, supramolecular chemistry could provide encapsulation and targeted release mechanisms.
 In addition, supramolecular systems have been designed to disrupt protein–protein interactions that are important to cellular function.

-Data storage and processing

-Supramolecular chemistry has been used to demonstrate computation functions on a molecular scale.
-In many cases, photonic or chemical signals have been used in these components, but electrical interfacing of these units has also been shown by supramolecular signal transduction devices.
-Data storage has been accomplished by the use of molecular switches with photochromic and photoisomerizable units, by electrochromic and redox-switchable units, and even by molecular motion.
-Synthetic molecular logic gates have been demonstrated on a conceptual level.
-Even full-scale computations have been achieved by semi-synthetic DNA computers.
+Sensors

+Supramolecular interactions have been proposed to detect analytes.